-Recently added to the Museum's collection: See a full-sized replica of the 1903 "Wright Flyer," which launched the modern age of powered flight at Kitty Hawk, North Carolina.
+See an all-new Wright Brothers exhibit featuring a recently acquired, full-sized replica of the 1903 "Wright Flyer," which launched the modern age of powered flight at Kitty Hawk, North Carolina!

 Also new at the museum in 2018 is a re-created mural "Man's Supremacy in the Air," originally painted on a wall inside the Enlisted Club at March Field during WWII and reminiscent of WPA Depression-era murals.

 The March Field Air Museum is constantly upgrading and adding new exhibits.
 If you haven't visited lately, we think you'll be pleasantly surprised with all of the changes and additions!